 – Targets IT development teams with clearly lightweight remote desktop clients

 As is usual, there is no ‘best’ solution out there, as it all depends on your business requirements.
 Following are some typical scenarios in which each of the four solutions may serve you best.

-Largely on-premise IT infrastructure with no plans in the near future to migrate to the cloud
+Largely on-premise IT infrastructure with no plans soon to migrate to the cloud

 There is in our opinion really only one solution: VMWare Horizon 7.
-The rich ecosystem of available back-end VDI servers paired with matching thin (hardware) client options make this an attractive solution for many verticals with remote or mobile workforce, or for businesses with a large dispersed workforce in fixed locations but with a centralised IT system.
+The rich ecosystem of available back-end VDI servers paired with matching thin (hardware) client options makes this an attractive solution for many verticals with a remote or mobile workforce or businesses with a large dispersed workforce in fixed locations but with a centralised workforce IT system.

 Financial services are an option, too, where protection of business assets and intelligence is particularly paramount.